Mancity1383/TLA_Project/README.md

 store them in **Grammer** class by extracting each data by using **GrammarReader** class.

 > ℹ️ **Info**
-> This classes are in grammer folder and in grammer_reader.py file.
+> These classes are in grammer folder and in grammer_reader.py file.

 ---